AlexMcClung/IRS990-Ratios/README.md

 Instructions and code to download and create financial health metrics with publicly available IRS 990 data

-* Primary Reserve Ratio
+* Primary Reserve Ratio - available reserves
-* Viability Ratio
+* Viability Ratio - debt in relationship to available reserves
-* Return Net Assets Ratio
+* Return on Net Assets Ratio - overall change in wealth
-* Net Operating Revenues Ratio
+* Net Operating Revenues Ratio - effectiveness of operations

 These ratios are combined into an index called the Composite Financial Index or CFI.